chaplyk/carrotproxy-docs/pages/03.faq/default.md

 > Will CarrotProxy affect Internet speed for Stadia?

-No, while HTTP traffic from you to Stadia will be indeed proxied through CarrotProxy affecting speed for pages like Store, it will be barely noticeable.
+No, while HTTP traffic from you to Stadia will be indeed proxied through CarrotProxy pottentially affecting maximum speed for pages like Store (not that you would notice it).

 Most important is that UDP packets with game stream will go directly from Stadia servers to you not affecting Internet speed.

-More info can be found on How it works
+More info can be found on [How it works](https://docs.carrotproxy.com/how-it-works) (page is in progress)